 Manual optimization effort

-Analyzing query execution plans and adjusting slot reservations manually consumes countless engineering hours.
+Analyzing query execution plans and adjusting slot reservations manually consumes significant engineering time.
 Platform-native tools often benefit from your higher usage and lack the financial incentive to drive down spend proactively.
 Modern data teams need intelligent, automated solutions rather than relying on manual spreadsheet analysis.

 Real-world scenarios that increase BigQuery slot cost